cferdinandi/vanilla-js-conference/content/speakers/andy-bell.md

 img: "/img/2018/andy-bell.jpg"
 ---

-Andy is a front-end developer trying to make everyone’s experience on the web better.
+Andy is a front-end developer and designer who's focused on progressive enhancement, lightweight JavaScript, and accessibility.
+He's using all of this to try and make the web a better place for everyone.

 <ul class="list-unstyled">
 	<li>{{<twitter url="hankchizljaw">}}</li>